 More than half the money spent on fuel bills goes towards providing heating and hot water.
 Having a room thermostat, programmer and thermostatic radiator valves installed could save you between £80 and £165 a year.
 Even turning down your room thermostat by just one degree can save between £85 and £90 a year.

-Whatever the age of your boiler the right controls will let you:- set your heating and hot water to come on and off when you need them
+Whatever the age of your boiler the right controls will let you:

 Our expert, Brian Horne, runs through some quick tips for controlling your heating in this video.